Juan Ramón Loubriel Stadium: Renovation in 2012

 The renovations to the stadium have been made to upgrade a stadium created for baseball to be soccer-specific.
 The stadium will also have new dressing rooms and bathrooms and the replacement of some seating.
 There will also be some temporary bleachers until the addition for new seating is completed later.
 Lighting has also been adjusted to be more uniform across the field.

 The remodeling of the stadium will be done in several stages, with a total cost of $7 million.

 A view of the stadium in 2012 after the first phase of renovation.

-A new team, a new home (2015–2017)
+2015–2017

 In 2015, it was announced home to Puerto Rico FC of the North American Soccer League.
 The team played in the 2016 North American Soccer League season of Fall season.

-Hurricane damage to the stadium (2017)

 On September 22, 2017, the stadium was severely damaged by Hurricane Maria, which led to cancellations of the games and forced Puerto Rico FC to play the next same matches in neutral venues.

-2018-present
+2018–present

-The first match played after Hurricane María was a friendly match between Puerto Rico women's national football team and Argentina on September 2, 2018.
+The first match played after Hurricane Maria was a friendly match between Puerto Rico women's national football team and Argentina on September 2, 2018.

 On November 19, 2019, it was announced that Bayamón FC will be using the stadium for its home matches of the Liga Puerto Rico.